HannahHuckstep/PhlashNAMe/index.md

 ![Screen Shot 2021-06-28 at 11 43 54 pm](https://user-images.githubusercontent.com/9949832/123647418-66a32400-d86b-11eb-916b-bd17407c62d0.png)

 We see here that this UniProt ID has multiple proteoforms attached to it.
 Each may be in a different cellular location or have a different profile of modifications.
 The there a number of statistics reported for the downstream network of each proteoform and are ordered from largest to smallest (in reference to downstream network size).
 The first line is the variable names that can refer to that particular proteoform, next is the number of nodes found downstream of this proteoform.
 This statistic includes biochemical reaction nodes, gene nodes etc., as well as nodes that are mappable (proteins and complexes).
 The remaining statistics are self explanitory.
+This traversal will traverse all edges excepting small molecule edges, so as to avoid an explosion of things downstream of a single small molecule (such as ATP).

 We can look at the downstream networks in cytoscape by loading the file titled "P15208_downstream.tsv".
 Once this is loaded into cytoscape and attached to our already loaded measured network, we can filter the network to display the downstream networks of each proteoform.